Conjunctivitis in cats: Is your cat's eye discharge serious?

 - Eyelashes growing in the wrong place or direction

 - Eyelid issues such as baggy eyelids or eyelids that are turned in

 Conjunctivitis will not go away by itself, and you will need to visit your vet to receive treatment.
 To clear up the issue as quickly as possible and remove the irritation and pain from your cat, speak to your vet as soon as you see any symptoms.
 Treated early, cat conjunctivitis will clear up in around seven to 14 days.
 It is also essential to see the vet if your cat has a sore or weepy eye, as if they have a scratch (corneal ulcer) this if very painful, and can result in loss of the eye if left untreated.

 Diagnosing feline conjunctivitis

-While conjunctivitis in cats isn't life threatening, it can be contagious – and unpleasant for your cat.
-If left untreated, the infection may spread and cause damage to other parts of the eye, and ultimately your cat's eyesight.
+While conjunctivitis isn't life-threatening, it can be contagious – and unpleasant for your cat.
+If left untreated, the infection may spread and cause damage to other parts of the eye and, ultimately, your cat's eyesight.

-Your vet will examine the eye carefully and might take a culture sample of the fluid around of your cat's eye to establish whether the cause of the conjunctivitis is viral or bacterial, so that they can recommend the most effective treatment.
-Your vet may also put a drop of green dye in the eye to check for scratches.
+Your vet will carefully examine the eye and may take a culture sample of the fluid around your cat's eye to establish whether the cause of the conjunctivitis is viral or bacterial so that they can recommend the most effective treatment.
+Your vet may also put a drop of orange dye into the eye to check for scratches and corneal ulceration.

-Treatment is often in the form of anti-inflammatory or antibiotic eye drops or ointment, and your cat should start to show signs of improvement within just a couple of days of starting treatment.
+Treatment often involves anti-inflammatory or antibiotic eye drops or ointment, and your cat should show signs of improvement within just a couple of days of starting treatment.

-As with any medication, it's important to finish the course prescribed by your vet – even when you notice your cat start to improve – to reduce the chances of the infection re-occurring.
+As with any medication, it's essential to finish the course prescribed by your vet – even when you notice your cat starting to improve – to reduce the chances of recurring infection.

 For expert advice on the prevention and treatment of conjunctivitis in your cat, contact your local vet.